 The assets and liabilities of a bank's consolidated variable interest entities (VIEs), if any, should be reported on the Call Report balance sheet (Schedule RC) in the balance sheet category appropriate to the asset or liability.
 Similarly, the interest and noninterest income and expenses of consolidated VIEs, including provisions for loan and lease losses, should be reported on the Call Report income statement (Schedule RI) in the category appropriate to the income or expense.
-Furthermore, beginning this quarter, banks must begin to report data on the assets and liabilities of their consolidated VIEs in new Call Report Schedule RC-V, Variable Interest Entities.
+In addition, banks must report data on the assets and liabilities of their consolidated VIEs in Call Report Schedule RC-V, Variable Interest Entities.
 In Schedule RC-V, a bank must report separately by balance sheet category (a) the assets of its consolidated VIEs that can be used only to settle obligations of the consolidated VIE and (b) the liabilities of its consolidated VIEs for which creditors do not have recourse to the general credit of the primary beneficiary.
 A bank must also report the total amounts of all other assets and all other liabilities of its consolidated VIEs that do not meet these conditions.
-For further information, please refer to the instructions for Schedule RC-V that are included in the Call Report instruction book update for March 2011.
+For further information, please refer to the instructions for Schedule RC-V in the Call Report instruction book.